Missing Persons | Missing Persons Week | Myths and Facts | Partners and Databases

 Missing and Murdered Aboriginal Women

-Our ministry’s Victims Services Unit is in the midst of a two-year, federally-funded initiative about the issue of missing and murdered Aboriginal women.
-This funding ends in February 2015.
+Our ministry’s Victims Services Unit is completing a two-year, federally-funded initiative about the issue of missing and murdered Aboriginal women.

 Goals of this initiative include: